AbhijeetAtKing/demo-repo/README.md

-# demo-repo
+# Demo-repo
-This is private repo to learn git
+This is private repo to learn git commands